tianweiy/CenterPoint/README.md

 ## Benchmark Evaluation and Training

 Please refer to [GETTING_START](docs/GETTING_START.md) to prepare the data.
 Then follow the instruction there to reproduce our detection and tracking results.
-All detection configurations are included in [configs](configs) and we provide the scripts for all tracking experiments in [tracking_scripts](tracking_scripts).
+All detection configurations are included in [configs](configs).

 ### ToDo List
 - [ ] Support visualization with Open3D